Qovery/scaleway-api-rs/docs/ServersApi.md

 ## update_server

-> crate::models::ScalewayBaremetalV1Server update_server(zone, server_id, inline_object1)
+> models::ScalewayPeriodBaremetalPeriodV1PeriodServer update_server(zone, server_id, update_server_request)
-Update a baremetal server
+Update an Elastic Metal server

-Update the server associated with the given ID.
+Update the server associated with the ID.
+You can update parameters such as the server's name, tags and description.
+Any parameters left null in the request body are not updated.

 ### Parameters